rishiksinha59/rishiksinha59/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=comfortaa&color=FF69B4&size=24&width=500&lines=Hello+Folks...;A+Full-Stack+Web+Developer;)](https://git.io/typing-svg)

 Hey there!
 I'm a Full Stack Developer with a passion for creating digital products that enhance people's everyday experiences.
+My hometown is Bokaro Steel City in Jharkhand.
 I thrive on tackling exciting projects that put my learning to the test, primarily with the MERN stack and programming languages like JavaScript for web development.
 I'm eagerly anticipating intriguing and challenging opportunities.

 Explore my GitHub to see some of my work, and don't forget to visit my website for additional details on my projects and experience.